 There is even a petition for Disney to allow him to return as Captain Jack Sparrow that is over half a million signatures strong.
-Currently, The Walt Disney Company has indicated that Depp will be replaced by Margot Robbie in the reported sixth installment of Pirates of the Caribbean 6.
+The Walt Disney Company has indicated that Margot Robbie will replace Depp in the reported sixth installment of Pirates of the Caribbean 6.

-Previously, there were reports that Disney might consider letting Depp come back to the popular Pirates movie franchise if he were to win a retrial in his U.K. libel lawsuit.
+Previously, there were reports that Disney might consider letting Depp return to the popular Pirates movie franchise if he were to win a retrial in his U.K. libel lawsuit.
 Heard being found guilty of perjury could go a long way toward this coming to pass.